A Perfect Man (TV series): Plot

 Yeung Yat-ching's childhood was marked by tragedy, as he lost his father in a car accident and his mother left him to start a new life in America with a new partner.
 These experiences had a profound and lasting impact on him, shaping his skeptical outlook on marriage due to his mother's actions and his own relationship failures.
 Presently, Yeung Yat-ching works as a security manager at the respected Chong Kin Pong Security agency.
 It is there that he crosses paths with Charlie Yau.
 Charlie, who used IVF due to her late husband's infertility, returns to Hong Kong from England in search of her son Woody's biological father, surprisingly revealed to be Yeung Yat-ching.
 As the series progresses, Yat-ching and Charlie's relationship deepens, but they face challenges that strain their bond.
 The past secrets and Woody's actions add to the tension.
 Amidst a kidnapping incident and life-threatening medical conditions, Yat-ching, Charlie, and Woody must confront their pasts, their emotions, and the uncertainties of the future.

 Production and background

-Principal photography for the drama took place in the latter half of 2021.
-With the storyline set in the bodyguard industry, it was said to feature depictions mimicking some aspects of the G4's working procedures and habits.
-Regarding her role, lead actress Ali Lee candidly acknowledged in an interview that her most significant challenge in the series was portraying a mother to a 17-year-old son, played by Ricco Ng, having to envision the entire journey from childbirth to raising the child and experiencing their shared moments.
-In readiness for the role, she studied real-life mothers and watched a variety of TV dramas to grasp the emotions and encounters of nurturing a child.
+The series was produced by Leung Yiu-kin, with script supervision by Sin Chui-ching and Fung Yat-chun, and directed by a rotating team of directors.
+Principal photography took place in the latter half of 2021.
+Set in the bodyguard industry, the storyline reportedly includes depictions inspired by certain aspects of the G4's working procedures and habits.

+Regarding her role, lead actress Ali Lee candidly acknowledged in an interview that her greatest challenge was portraying a mother to a 17-year-old son, played by Ricco Ng.
+She had to envision the entire journey from childbirth to raising her child and experiencing their shared moments.
+To prepare, she studied real-life mothers and watched a variety of TV dramas to better understand the emotions and experiences involved in nurturing a child.